LiLabAtVT/I2GDS2025/Group5/README.md

 ![Flowchart diagram of the pipeline for peer review](G5_Pipeline_Diagram.drawio.png "Pipeline Flowchart")

-### Important note for using bash scripts
+## Important Notes!
+Please read before continuing.

+### Changing bash script parameters before use
 All scripts are found in the scripts folder of GitHub.
 Make sure that when using any bash scripts from this page that you update the slurm instructions at the top to use your own ARC allocation and email for notifications!
+There are comments in all the scripts to help you see which parameters to change.

-### Important note on filepaths
+### Changing filepaths in scripts
 Each section below details the file paths that need to be changed in each script and all scripts contain comments on where to update the filepaths.
 To avoid getting errors, make sure to change all file paths to your own input/output folders.
 All scripts have been edited to have a non-existent filepath in all the places where you need to input your own filepath.

 ## 00. Test Dataset
+The raw test dataset for peer review can be found at the path: `/projects/intro2gds/I2GDS2025/TestData_LinuxPeerEval/G5_testdata/rawdata`

+This data consists of 3 paired FASTQ files (6 sequence files in total) that have been subsetted and will run through the pipeline very quickly.

 ## 01. TrimGalore

 The purpose of TrimGalore is to trim sequences, remove short sequences, and remove sequences with low quality scores.

-Before running any analysis, first create a directory for all TrimGalore output files.
+Before running the analysis, first create a directory for all TrimGalore output files.
 ```
 mkdir -p /projects/intro2gds/I2GDS2025/G5_MG_AMR/01_Trim_Galore/ # change to your preferred directory path
 ```